KatarinaAnd/MET-BUFR/blob.md

 **sorting_hat**

 The sorting_hat function sorts the json-output so that it is categorized by station.
 If there is given an -st argument, then the it will only return the message from the specified stations.
+Each station-message will be further sent to either the functions block_and_station, wigosnumber, stateidentifier or shipOrMobileLandStationIdentifier, depending on the -t argument.

 **block_and_station**